- How is breast cancer treated?

 For women who had breast conserving surgery (BCS), brachytherapy can be used along with external beam radiation as a way to add an extra boost of radiation to the tumor site.
-It may also be used by itself (instead of radiation to the whole breast).
+It may also be used by itself (instead of radiation to the whole breast) as a form of accelerated partial breast irradiation.
 Tumor size, location, and other factors may limit who can get brachytherapy.

 Types of brachytherapy